-The Durgod Taurus K320 is a wired-only keyboard and can't be used with a mobile device.
+The Durgod Taurus K320 is a wired-only keyboard and isn't designed to be used with mobile devices.

 The Durgod Taurus K320 is an okay keyboard for programming.
+Each key is macro-programmable through dedicated software.
 It has great typing quality, and the Cherry MX Brown switches are quiet and shouldn't bother those around you.
-Despite the straight profile, ergonomics are only still okay, as the two incline settings should make typing comfortable and pain-free.
-While our unit doesn't have backlighting, you can get variations that include RGB or White LED backlight.
-Also, there are macro-programmable keys and you can reprogram every button.
+It doesn't come with a wrist rest but still has okay ergonomics thanks to its two incline settings.
+While our unit doesn't have backlighting, you can get variants that include it.

 The Durgod K320 is available in a wide variety of Cherry MX switches and colors.
 You can see the label of our unit here.